Wild lettuce is one of the most important plants to understand if you’re in a survival situation.

 Another way to reap the benefits of wild lettuce is as a tea since its components are water-soluble.
 Gather the leaves and allow them to dry before grinding them.
 Then, steep one or two teaspoons of the dried, crushed leaves in one cup of water for three to five minutes.
 You can take this tea up to three times a day.

 To make a wild lettuce resin, gather up some leaves and blend them so they’re a rough mixture.
 Add them to a pot and cover them with water.
 Heat them over low heat, being extremely careful not to let the water boil because this will destroy the pain-relieving components.

 As it heats up, the water should turn green; continue heating and stirring occasionally for a half-hour before straining it through a fine mesh.
 Collect the liquid and heat it again over low, stirring frequently, until the water evaporates and what’s left is wild lettuce extract concentrate or resin.
 Take 1.5 grams of it as needed for pain.

 Finally, some even suggest that you can smoke wild lettuce!
 I don’t recommend it but you can take dried leaves and roll them into a cigarette.
 You can also use them in a vaporizer.
 You can find leaves on Amazon.

 While wild lettuce doesn’t have any super-harmful side effects, it’s important to be aware of any potential sensations that you might feel upon taking it.
 These include enhanced color and vivid dreams, loss of balance, lethargy, and distorted vision.

 It’s very hard to overdose on wild lettuce and staying hydrated should help to lessen any adverse effects.
-Of course, wild lettuce hasn’t been evaluated by the FDA but it’s a natural supplement that’s been used for hundreds of years.
+Of course, wild lettuce hasn’t been evaluated by the FDA but it’s a natural supplement that’s been used for hundreds of years by native peoples.